iapyeh/sshscript/v2/recipes.md

             content.append(systemctlscreen.stdout)
     print(content)
 ```
-But you will find there are many terminal control codes in the "content".
+But this way, the content would be mixed with terminal control codes.
-The following example would be more practical
+The following example is more practical:
 ```
 with $.sudo(sudoPassword) as console:
     ## redirect the output of systemctl to a file